Khao Phra Tamnak

+Name

+The hill is generally known as Khao Phra Tamnak or Phra Tamnak Hill, with 'khao' (เขา) meaning hill or mountain.
+The hill is also known in English sources as 'Pattaya Hill', due to the absence of hills from most of central Pattaya; or as Phrabat mountain.

 Location

 Phra Tamnak Hill is 170 km southeast of Bangkok in Bang Lamung District, Pattaya, Chonburi Province of Thailand.
 The location borders numerous beaches, Bali Hai Beach (north), Pattaya Beach (north-northeast), Royal Cliff Beach, Cozy Beach and Pratumnak Beach (west), Sugar Beach (southwest), Dongtan Beach and the Jomtien Beach (South-Southeast) to the Gulf of Thailand.

-Facilities
+The hill is also located near the end of Walking Street, and behind the Bali Hai pier.

+The hill can be accessed by foot, car or taxi.

+Attractions

 Phra Tamnak Hill or Pratumnak Hill is a spot for fitness and beach leisure.
 Under the patronage of His Royal Majesty Bhumibol Adulyadej, it has an impact on the development and rise of sailing, yacht racing, and sea sports.
-At the peak of Phra Tamnak Hill is the Buddhist temple Wat Phra Yai.
-It is surrounded by other attractions and memorials such as Abhakara Kiartivongse monument, Pattaya and the Taoist temple Wang Sam Sien.

 Pattaya Park and Pattaya Tower are on the south end of Phra Tamnak Hill and the Pattaya Exhibition and Convention Hall (P.E.A.C.H.) is on the north.
 From there down the hill is the Bali Hai Pier and the Walking Street, Pattaya.